 7. Cute Stick and Poke Tattoo

 If you are worried about the pain associated with tattoos, then stick and poke options may be a nice way to ease into the world of body art.
 Although they may take longer to complete, they tend to be less painful than electric tattoos, although this does depend on the location.
-Opting for a cute stick and poke tattoo is a lovely choice because it will give you something to smile about every time you look down at your ink.
+Opting for a cute tattoo is a lovely choice because it will give you something to smile about every time you look down at your ink.
 This could be anything that you love, like a sweet little lamb or a baby elephant.
 It would also be an excellent option to get it inked somewhere you can look at all the time so that the piece can bring you joy.

 8. Tiny Stick and Poke Tattoos